tangowithbear/GH-DOTS/README.md

 > Grasshopper is a visual programming tool within Rhinoceros 3D, enabling parametric design workflows.

 ##  Installation
-Development Status
+>Development Status :
-The tool is currently in early development and is intended to be run in debug mode through Visual Studio.
+>The tool is currently in early development and is intended to be run in debug mode through Visual Studio.

-Requirements
+>Requirements:
-Rhinoceros 3D (Rhino) installed
+>Rhinoceros 3D (Rhino) installed
-Visual Studio installed
+>Visual Studio installed

 How to Run
 1 Clone the repository to your local machine: